alchemycodelab/alchemy-student-projects/Sept-2021-Cohort/Sept-2021-final-projects.md

 ###
 Resourcey
-> A widely accessible mutual-aid web- application which allows users to easily find or post free or donated items using maps.
+> A widely accessible mutual-aid web-application which allows users to easily find or post free or donated items using maps.
 >>

 * [Repo](https://github.com/resourcery-final-project)